Keto (Ketogenic Diet, Keto Diet)

-Exogenous Ketones (Ketone Esters and Ketone Salts) are synthetic ketones.
+Exogenous Ketones (Ketone Esters which are syntetically-made, and Ketone Salts which are naturally-derived) are ketones that are provided via supplements.
 Their health effects are currently being studied.

 Although exogenous ketones seem to enhance performance in athletes and may be used in managing diseases such as epilepsy, Alzheimer's, Parkinson's or cancer, beware of supplements containing exogenous ketones.
 They have wrongly been marketed and endorsed for their exaggerated weight loss properties.
 It's a myth that high levels of ketones lead to more fat loss and there is no proof that exogenous ketones will help you lose more weight.
 Additionally, they may cause stomach distress even in keto-adapted individuals, especially if they are sensitive to MCTs.

 When entering the induction phase of a ketogenic diet (50 grams or less of total carbs - about 20-30 grams of net carbs), most people experience "keto-flu”.
 The "flu" is nothing else than a result of starving the body of carbohydrates.
 You can easily counteract these effects by replenishing electrolytes.
 Make sure you include foods rich in electrolytes in your everyday diet and take food supplements if needed.
 You can learn more about keto-flu and electrolytes in this post.

 Electrolytes (sodium, magnesium and potassium) are often underestimated on low-carb diets.
 Mineral and electrolyte management is the key to avoiding side effects typically associated with keto dieting.
 You can make your own electrolyte drink in a few easy steps: Beat Keto-Flu with Homemade Electrolyte Drink